EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Science/Sociology/Bureaucracy/Seeing Like a State.md

 - *When you begin making decisions and cutting it up rules and names appear And once names appear, you should know when to stop. -Tao-to-ching*

 - *Cultivation is simplification.
-Even the most cursory forms of agriculture typically produce a floral landscape that is less diverse than an unmanaged landscape.
-The*
+Even the most cursory forms of agriculture typically produce a floral landscape that is less diverse than an unmanaged landscape. *

 - *The variety of landraces is significant in another sense.
 All modern crops of any economic significance are the product of landraces.
-Until about 1930 all scientific crop breeding was essentially a process of selection from among the existing landraces.10 Landraces and their wild progenitors and "escapes" represent the "germ plasm" or seed-stock capital upon which modern agriculture is based.
+Until about 1930 all scientific crop breeding was essentially a process of selection from among the existing landraces.
+Landraces and their wild progenitors and "escapes" represent the "germ plasm" or seed-stock capital upon which modern agriculture is based.
 In other words, as James Boyce has put it, modern varieties and traditional agriculture are complements, not substitutes."*

 - *"Genetic variability," as Jack Ralph Kloppenberg notes, "is the enemy of mechanization*